-It’s a lengthy ascent if you’re not used to hiking, so take your time heading up through the forest, there’s so much to see!
+It’s a short, but steep ascent if you’re not used to hiking, so take your time heading up through the forest, there’s so much to see!
 The natural beauty and biodiversity of the forest is evident regardless of the season.
 The path is marked with yellow plastic circles mounted to the trees, but also with wonderful sculptures, benches, bridges over burns, and painted stones.
 The purpose of the community path is to loop you up to Lephinkill neolithic chambered cairn.
-Once you’ve conquered the steep climb, the path rises gently toward the cairn – and the (by now much needed) picnic spot – with commanding views over the valley.
+Once you’ve conquered the steep climb, the path rises gently toward the cairn – and the picnic spot – with commanding views over the valley.
 It then continues north before eventually returning you to the road.

 However, if you wish to find the holy well, then you must stray from the main path.
 After the cairn, the path heads north before turning west at ///monorail.tinsel.enacts and descending through an avenue cleared between fir trees.
-Standing at this junction, the path falls away to your left and you will see a large wooden throne awaiting you.
-St Modan’s Well is located to the northwest of where you stand, behind the trees on your right as you face the throne.
-There are tracks – produced by surface drainage – leading north and east from here.
-If you about-face and head a little way up the eastern track (which borders a gully), perhaps to ///hometown.occupiers.woods, then turn around to face northwest, you should be able to see a solitary standing stone further down the hillside; this is where you need to be.
-Return to the junction and follow the north track.
-It will quickly wend westwards leading you downhill to the well at ///various.ritual.exhaling.
+Standing at this junction, there is a sign directing you straight ahead for St Modan’s Well.
+The trail here is not as distinct as the path leading down through the trees but you should be able to see the nearby wooden well structure located to the northwest of where you stand.
+As you head down the trail, you should also be able to see a solitary standing stone further down the hillside; this is where you need to be.

-From here, you can follow the stream downhill until it rejoins the path.
-This stream crosses the meandering path twice as it strikes out directly to the River Ruel and in both spots it pools.
-In these pools you will find more white stones; offerings from pilgrims who were not able to find the well, but have at least identified the stream that springs from it.
-Should you wish to sit on the wooden throne instead of visiting the well, then these pools may perhaps suffice as somewhere to offer your own stone and prayers.
-But if you wish to taste the sweet, crisp water issuing forth from just above the well, then you’d do best to get as close to the source as possible!
+From here, you can either head back uphill to the main junction, or simply walk the trail downhill as it follows the stream then rejoins the main path.
+This stream crosses the meandering path twice more, as it strikes out directly to the River Ruel, and in both spots it pools.
+In these pools you may find more white quartz stones; offerings from pilgrims who were not able to find the well, but have at least identified the stream that springs from it!